-Basic Rape Aggression Defense (R.A.D.)
+Basic Women’s Rape Aggression Defense (R.A.D.)
+Course

-Basic Rape Aggression Defense (R.A.D.) is a self-defense program designed for women only.
+Basic Women’s Rape Aggression Defense (R.A.D.) is a self-defense program designed for women only.
 This 13-hour course begins with 3-4 hours of classroom that covers topics on general safety, how to make your residence more secure, travel safety, the use of weapons, what to do after an attack and much more.
 Following the classroom, students will then learn hands-on techniques (8-9 hours).
 The techniques portion includes blocks, punches, kicks, defense against bearhugs and wrist grabs, and ground defense.
 Participants are given the opportunity to practice techniques with static and dynamic pad drills.
 Each student will be provided with a student manual.

 Advanced R.A.D.